Noetherian approximation of algebraic spaces and stacks

-(cf.\ \loccit) and this construction commutes with filtered limits.
+(cf.\ \loccit)\ and this construction commutes with filtered colimits.
 It is therefore enough to show the proposition after replacing $X_\lambda$ with $(U_\lambda/X_\lambda)^i$ for $i=1,2,3$.

-First assume that $S$ is a separated algebraic space, and choose a presentation $U_0\to S$ with $U_0$ affine.
+Firstly, assume that $S$ is a separated algebraic space, and choose a presentation $U_0\to S$ with $U_0$ affine.
 Then the fiber products $(U_\lambda/X_\lambda)^i$ are affine for $i=1,2,3$ and we are done in this case.
-Then assume that $S$ is an algebraic space.
+Secondly, assume that $S$ is an algebraic space.
 Then $(U_\lambda/X_\lambda)^i$ are separated algebraic spaces and this case follows from the previous.
-Finally assume that $S$ is a general algebraic stack.
+Thirdly, assume that $S$ is a general algebraic stack.
 Then $(U_\lambda/X_\lambda)^i$ are algebraic spaces and this settles the final case. \end{proof}

 \begin{proposition} Let $S_0$ be an algebraic stack and let $S=\varprojlim_{\lambda} S_\lambda$ be an inverse limit of stacks that are affine over $S_0$. \begin{enumerate} \item Let $X_0\to S_0$ and $Y_0\to S_0$ be morphisms of stacks and let